 First Cohort of the Blazer Summer Research Institute 2019

-Join us as we hear from past cohort members and enjoy light refreshments: Friday, May 1, 2020, from 1 - 3 PM at CELT
+Join us as we hear from past cohort members & what to expect for the 2020 cohort on Friday May 1, 2020 from 1 PM to 3 PM

 A Final Presentation by One of the First Year Cohorts

-Final Presentations will be presented on July 31st at the STEAM Center
+Final Presentations will be tentatively presented on July 31st at the STEAM Center

 Blazer Summer Research Institute